lovablelabs/docs/src/tips-tricks/using-images.md

 # :frame_photo: Using images

 To upload images you can do one of two things:
-1. Upload it to the github repository
+1. Upload it to the github repository manually, outside the GPT Engineer UI
 2. Share an external image URL in the chat. **Note: This will not work if the server hosting the URL has chosen to block external websites from using it with "CORS"**